acubeLab/green-lossless-spmv/README.md

 ### Download Datasets

-Visit [this link](https://sparse.tamu.edu/LAW) and download all relevant datasets in Matrix Market format (.mtx extension).
+Visit [this link](https://sparse.tamu.edu/LAW) and download all relevant datasets in Matrix Market format.
+Extract the files with the .mtx extension with the `tar -xzf` command.

 ### Building the Project